shenwei356/LexicMap/docs/content/tutorials/index/_index.md

     - No specific requirements on CPU type and instruction sets.
 Both x86 and ARM chips are supported.
     - More is better as LexicMap is a CPU-intensive software.
 It uses all CPUs by default (`-j/--threads`).
 - **RAM**
     - More RAM (> 50 GB) is preferred.
-The memory usage in index building is related to:
+The memory usage in index building is mainly related to:
         - The number of masks (`-m, --masks`, default 40,000).
         - The number of genome.
         - The divergence between genome sequences.